HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 Infants (4 to 12 months)

-During this stage, babies sloop an average of 14 hours a day.
-Most infants needs three naps a day, one in the morning, afternoon and early evening includes 2 longer naps.
+During this stage, babies sleep an average of 14 hours a day.
+Most infants need three naps a day, one in the morning, afternoon, and early evening, including 2 longer naps.

 Healthy sleep habits for your infants-

 · Don’t put your baby to bed with a bottle.
-This can lead to teeth decay
+This can lead to tooth decay

-You can comfort them by stroking the forehead or talking softly to let them know you are there.
+You can comfort them by stroking their forehead or talking softly to let them know you are there.

-· This helps your baby learn how to self sooth, important steps towards falling feeding and diaper changes, keeps the light dim.
+· This helps your baby learn how to self-soothe, important steps towards falling feeding, and diaper changes, keeping the light dim.

 Toddlers [1 to 2 years]

-· Most toddlers sleep between 11 and 14 hours in a 24 hours period.
+· Most toddlers sleep between 11 and 14 hours in 24 hours.

 · Healthy sleep habits for your toddlers are